Getting started with 3D printing

 - Prepare your design for printing: you can adjust quality settings, wall thickness, infill, supports etc.

-g-code file
+g-code

 filename.gcode